 You must "take it home with you" and frequently communicate and work on the course before and/or after your "face-to-face" class meeting during the week and possibly on the weekend, depending on how your professor set up the course and schedule.
 Flexibility is built in; you will usually have a span of time to complete the online portion and homework.
 Here are some proven success strategies.

-Log In to Your Hybrid Blackboard Site Often
+Log In to Your Hybrid Canvas Site Often

 Several times a week (at least three), check the Discussion Forums, the Announcements and Assignments for postings from classmates and changes and/or updates from your professor.